QuantEcon/lecture-python-advanced.myst/lectures/smoothing_tax.md

 ### Continuous-State Gaussian Model

-To construct a tax-smoothing version of the  complete markets consumption-smoothing model with a continuous state space that we presented in the lecture {doc}`consumption smoothing with complete and incomplete markets <smoothing>`, we simply relabel variables.
+To construct a tax-smoothing version of the  complete markets consumption-smoothing model with a continuous state space that we presented in the lecture {doc}`Tax Smoothing with Complete and Incomplete Markets <smoothing>`, we simply relabel variables.

 Thus,  a government  faces a sequence of budget constraints